Epitrix tuberis: Morphological identification

 All Epitrix species are morphologically similar, making them difficult to differentiate.
 Identification of species is mostly based on the observation of the genitalia of both sexes and habitus of the insect which requires a high level of expertise to identify them.
-Typical morphology of the Epitrix tuberis includes sizes that range from 1.5 to 2.0 mm long, color: Dull black to reddish-black with brown to yellow antennae and short white hairs across the elytra, leg: reddish with lighter tarsi, and Hind femurs: Expanded, adapted to jumping.
+Typical morphology of the Epitrix tuberis includes sizes that range from 1.5 to 2.0 mm long.
+Typical coloration is dull black to reddish-black with brown to yellow antennae and short white hairs across the elytra, and legs that are reddish with lighter tarsi.
+Their hind femurs are expanded as an adaptation to jumping.

 Molecular Techniques have been leveraged to aid in the identification of metamorphic stages in E. tuberis (DNA barcoding on cytochrome c oxidase subunit I (COI) gene).
 The reference sequences of these species are available in EPPO-Q-bank and BOLD databases.
 Fast and accurate detection of the species enables the study of potential threats of this species to the environment and helps with management strategies.

 The adult E.Tuberis does fly for very long distances in order to find a host plant but prefers to jump.
 The species doesn't fly if the speed of the wind exceeds 3 m/s, and there is seen to be little to no flight before midday.
 This species can be detected in foliage and when approached they jump, however on windy days they aren't active.